Now a critical concept for founders and entrepreneurs…

-So how impactful can exit timing be? (click to tweet) Well you only have to look at the last few months to realize how dramatically valuations can fluctuate.
-For example, In the public market, many SaaS companies are trading at half their average multiples, even after a recent rebound.
+So how impactful can exit timing be? (click to tweet) Well you only have to look at the first few months of 2016 to realize how dramatically valuations can fluctuate.
+For example, in the public market, many SaaS companies are trading at half their average multiples, even after a recent rebound.
 And they are way off their peak multiples in some cases by nearly an order of magnitude!

 All this is to say trying to time your funding to optimize valuation is crazy making stuff.
-Even if you can do it on “entry” realize you’ll also have to do it on “exit”.
-And in between is the real determinant of value – whether you can find a large market and capture leadership in it.
+Even if you can do it on “entry” realize you’ll also have to do it on “exit.”
+In-between is the real determinant of value – whether you can find a large market and capture leadership in it.
 That’s why Funding-Market Fit is such a powerful and critical concept for founders to grasp.

 Those of us who’ve watched the movie over and over again know the plot and the main characters to look for.
 Ensure you manage what is in your control and raise the capital you need to capture your market window and market leadership and pace your investing / execution accordingly.